aashari/mcp-server-aws-sso/README.md

 2. **Visit our GitHub repository** for documentation and examples: [github.com/aashari/mcp-server-aws-sso](https://github.com/aashari/mcp-server-aws-sso)
 3. **Report issues** at [GitHub Issues](https://github.com/aashari/mcp-server-aws-sso/issues)
 4. **Start a discussion** for feature requests or general questions
+5. **Check debug logs** at `~/.mcp/data/@aashari.mcp-server-aws-sso.[session-id].log` for detailed error information

 ---

+**Built with:** TypeScript, MCP SDK, AWS SDK for JavaScript v3, TOON Format

-*Made with ❤️ for DevOps teams who want to bring AI into their AWS workflow.*
+*Made with care for DevOps teams who want to bring AI into their AWS workflow.*